 You can use OpenNLP for all sorts of text data analysis and sentiment analysis operations.
 It is also perfect in preparing text corpora for generators and conversational interfaces.

 SpaCy is the next step of the NLTK evolution.
 NLTK is clumsy and slow when it comes to more complex business applications.
-In the same time, SpaCy provides users with smoother, faster, and efficient experience.
+At the same time, SpaCy provides users with a smoother, faster, and efficient experience.

 SpaCy is good at syntactic analysis, which is handy for aspect-based sentiment analysis and conversational user interface optimization.
 SpaCy is also an excellent choice for named-entity recognition.
 You can use SpaCy for business insights and market research.

 Discover More About Word2vec in our Award-Winning Case Study: AI Versus - TV RAIN

 Still, the main advantage of SpaCy over the other NLP tools is its API.
 Unlike Stanford CoreNLP and Apache OpenNLP, SpaCy got all functions combined at once, so you don’t need to select modules on your own.
 You create your frameworks from ready building blocks.

 SpaCy is also useful in deep text analytics and sentiment analysis.